skiptools/skip-ui/README.md

 ### Images

 SkipUI currently only supports the `Image(systemName:)` constructor.
-The following table details the mapping between iOS and Android system images.
+The table below details the mapping between iOS and Android system images.
 Other system names are not supported.
 Loading images from resources and URLs is also not yet supported.
-Until it is, consider [embedding Compose code](#composeview) directly.

 These restrictions also apply to other components that load images, such as `SwiftUI.Label`.

+In addition to the system images below, you can display any emoji using `Text`.

+If these options do not meet your needs, consider [embedding Compose code](#composeview) directly until resource and URL loading is implemented.

 |iOS|Android|
 |---|-------|